Pagpag

 Pagpag is the Tagalog term for leftover food from restaurants (usually from fast food restaurants) that is salvaged from garbage sites and dumps.
 Preparing and eating pagpag is practiced in the slums of Metro Manila, such as Caloocan, Tondo, and Pasig.
 It arose from the challenges of hunger that resulted from extreme poverty among the urban poor.

 Pagpag food can also be expired frozen meat, fish, or vegetables discarded by supermarkets and scavenged in garbage trucks where this expired food is collected.
 The word in the Tagalog language literally means "to shake off the dust or dirt".
-Pagpag can be eaten immediately after it is found, or can be cooked in a variety of ways.
+Pagpag are cooked again in a variety of ways before consumption.

 Pagpag is also called batchoy, a euphemistic term derived from the Filipino dish with the same name.
 Technically, batchoy is soup-based, though the term batchoy referring to leftover food from the trash may be a meal cooked differently, like fried pagpag batchoy.

 History

 Pagpag's origin resulted from extreme poverty, beginning in the 1960s during the 21-year dictatorship of President Ferdinand Marcos.
 During this period, the country experienced a debt crisis and severe underemployment, intensifying extreme poverty in the process.
 These social issues forced many to migrate to urban centers, notably Manila, to pursue opportunities.
-Many from central Visayas migrated and became informal settlers in Tondo, establishing communities such as Hapilan, which originally means “garbage dump” in the Cebuano language, and was later remolded into “happy land” by residents to give it a positive connotation.
-These communities utilized scrap protein from various sources, which later on turned into pagpag.
+Majority of these immigrants originated from the Visayas and Bicol regions, with a few originating from Mindanao and other Tagalog regions.
+These migrants later became informal settlers in Tondo, establishing communities such as Barangay 649 and "Happy Land", a positive connotation of the word "hapilan" meaning "garbage dump" in the Cebuano language.
+These communities utilized scrap protein from various sources, but the expansion of fastfood joints in the late 80s and 90s allowed the practice to become widespread amongst the urban poor of Metro Manila.

 Preparation

-After dirt and inedible substances are removed then pagpag can be eaten on site where it is found.
-It can also be processed further, most commonly by frying it in hot oil depending on the kind of food.
-Filipino actor and former Manila Mayor Isko Moreno, who is ethnically Visayan since both of his parents are from Visayan provinces, used to scavenge leftover food and calling it pagpag batsoy after frying it.
+After dirt and inedible substances are removed then pagpag are processed further, most commonly by washing them, and then frying them in hot oil depending on the kind of food.
 Small cottage industries have arisen around pagpag with impoverished people making a living scavenging, collecting, processing, and selling the processed pagpag to other financially challenged people.
 A cook in a restaurant in Tondo, Manila prepares pagpag in traditional Filipino cooking, such as pagpag à la kaldereta or adobo, with the mixture of the leftover chicken from Jollibee and KFC as the main ingredient.

 Health concerns

-Health risks include ingestion of poisons, toxins, and food-born illnesses.
+Health risks include ingestion of poisons, toxins, and food-borne illnesses.
 The National Anti-Poverty Commission warns against eating pagpag because of the threat of malnutrition and diseases such as Hepatitis A, typhoid, diarrhea, and cholera.